 Marjorie Post expanded the property to 207 acres by adding cabins to the camp.
 She also began extensive renovations, especially to the Main Lodge and the Boathouse, under builder Benjamin Muncil and architect Theodore Blake.

 Post’s rustic retreat comprised 68 buildings, including a fully staffed Main Lodge and private guest cabins, each with its own butler.
 As originally constructed, Camp Topridge could be reached only by water – via float plan or Post’s yacht at a private dock – and then, by a funicular to the Main Lodge at the top of the ridge.
 Among the many elaborate buildings at Camp Topridge is a Russian dacha built for Post’s third husband, Joseph Davies, who served as ambassador to the Soviet Union.

 At her death in 1973, Post left Topridge to New York State, which added all but 105 acres to the Adirondack Forest Preserve, and used the property mostly as a retreat for the Governor.
 In 1984, the State sold Camp Topridge to Roger Jakubowski, who eventually went bankrupt – turning over the property in 1994 to developer Harlan Crow of Texas.

-Changes under Crow included the demolition of five buildings that were then replaced by new ones – like the 1995 Honeymoon Cottage, the 1997 Bavarian Cottage, and the 1998 Russian cabin, a series of octagons topped by onion domes that reflect Post’s original dacha.
+Changes under Crow included the demolition of five buildings replaced by new ones – like the 1995 Honeymoon Cottage, the 1997 Bavarian Cottage, and the 1998 Russian cabin, a series of octagons topped by onion domes that reflect Post’s original dacha.

 Camp Topridge remains a tourist attraction in the Adirondacks and is on the National Registry of Historic Places.